devJasonClarke/Apollo-technical-challenge/README.md

 ### Installing
 A step by step series of examples that tell you how to get a development env running.

-Step 1: Install the dependencies by running the command below
+Install the dependencies by running the command below

 ```
 yarn install
 ```

 After the dependencies have been installed, you should now add the .env variables.
-To add the .env variables create a .env file in the root of the project were the env.local is.
+To add the .env variables create a .env file in the root of the project where the env.local is.
 The env.local has the names of the variables that are used in the project.

 ```
 REACT_APP_MORALIS=''